tripl-ai/arc/docs-src/content/deploy/index.md

 type: blog
 ---

 Arc has been packaged as a [Docker](https://github.com/orgs/tripl-ai/packages) image to simplify deployment as a stateless process on cloud infrastructure.
-As there are multiple versions of Arc, Spark, Scala and Hadoop see the [https://hub.docker.com/u/triplai](https://hub.docker.com/u/triplai) for the relevant version.
-The Arc container is built on top of the offical Spark Kubernetes image.
+As there are multiple versions of Arc, Spark, Scala and Hadoop see the [https://github.com/orgs/tripl-ai/packages](https://github.com/orgs/tripl-ai/packages) for the relevant version.
+The Arc container is built on top of the offical [Spark Kubernetes](https://spark.apache.org/docs/latest/running-on-kubernetes.html#docker-images) Docker image.

+## Deploy Repository

-The [deploy](https://github.com/tripl-ai/deploy) repository has examples of how to run Arc jobs on common cloud environments.
+The [deploy](https://github.com/tripl-ai/deploy) repository has examples of how to run Arc jobs on common cloud environments and includes examples how to set up on Kubernetes with permissions.

 ## Arc Local